MFR6340/theenglishextension.org/young-world-4/unit-4: The Call of the Alps.md

 # Supplemental Activities

 Not far from Zurich and Zug is the little village of Hirzel where Johanna Spyri grew up.
-Come visit and learn all about the author who wrote the world-famous book, Heidi. <a href="https://spyri-museum.ch/en/" rel="nofollow">Spyri m </a>
+Come visit and learn all about the author who wrote the world-famous book, Heidi.

 Keeping along the Heidi theme, visit <af= enolo it Heidi  via spot which is designed to look like the area where Heidi lived. <a href="https://www.ourswissexperience.com/en/2021/09/23/heididorf-heidis-village-maienfeld-visiting-the-worlds-most-famous-swiss-girl/ " rel="nofollow">Visiting Heidi's village</a>